Solid Waste Management Grants in Tennessee

 This program helps small communities and utilities better manage solid waste disposal.

 NOTE: Program details may change over time.
-Before you begin an application, please confirm you have the most current information by contacting a program specialist in your local RD office for assistance, or consult the Program Instructions listed in the section above titled "What Governs this Program?"
+Before you begin an application, please confirm you have the most current information by consulting the Application Guide at "How do we get started?"
+AND the regulation listed in the section above titled "What governs this program?"
+Questions may be directed to the grant manager at the section above the titled "Who can answer questions?"

 There are no other additional requirements at the national level.
 If there are additional state-specific requirements they will be listed above.